Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-27-playing-fire.md

 Jrm rasped an exasperated wing-buzz and turned to face the cloaked figure fully.
 Its height and garments were genuinely unnerving, but he wasn’t about to let that show.
 He knew immediately which specific Kwmbwrw this *alien* was discussing, but he wasn’t about to be bullied.

 "Lots of Kwmbwrw claim bounties in here."
 He shot back.
-"So do Locayl, Rrrtktktkp’ch, Allebenellin… Chehnasho…" He buzzed again to drive home the point.
+"So do Locayl, Rrrtktktkp’ch, Allebenellin...
+Chehnasho..."
+He buzzed again to drive home the point.
 "Even the occasional Gaoian."

 His desk hummed and alerted him to an incoming transaction of some four hundred Dominion credits.